Thopterek/cub3D/README.md

 * raycasting we did together but most sources were found by @Rexbrainz

-* it compiles with no problem on Mac, the handling on Linux needs modification
+* it compiles with no problem on Mac, the handling on Linux needs to be tested

 Thank you for your attention and hopefully reading the source code can help you out!